hoy25/CS-1555-Project1-phase2/README.md

 This is a databse system that supports the operations of `ArborDB`, an IoT system monitoring forests, by following the development cycle of a database application.

 # How to start:
-1. Make sure you download the JDBC driver and put all files into the same folder.
+1. `Download the JDBC Driver`: Begin by downloading the JDBC driver compatible with your database.
+Place all the JDBC driver files into a single folder for easy access.
-2. Ensure you run all sql file before using the JDBC.
-Here is the URL: `URL = "jdbc:postgresql://localhost:5432/postgres?currentSchema=schema"`
+2. `Database Preparation`: Execute all necessary SQL files to set up your database schema before connecting through JDBC.
+Utilize the following connection URL in your Java application: `URL = "jdbc:postgresql://localhost:5432/postgres?currentSchema=schema"`

-After you finish every step, you will located directly back to main meau, and the outcome of previous step will locate before the main meau.
-You may recieve the expception `SQLException` for connection problems, and `NumberFormatException` for entering mismatched value.
-All other exception will stop executing the system.
-All previous outcomes will be saved, but you have to restart the java file and re-connect the JDBC.
+# Workflow:
+Once you've completed the above steps, the JDBC application will guide you through each operation.
+Upon the completion of an operation, you will be automatically returned to the main menu.
+The result of the operation will be displayed just before the menu options reappear.

+# Exception Handling:

+1. `SQLException`: This exception may occur if there are issues with the database connection.
+Please verify your connection details and ensure the database server is running.

+2. `NumberFormatException`: This exception indicates that the input provided does not match the expected data type.
+Ensure that you enter the correct type of value when prompted.

+# System Behavior:

+Any other exceptions will cause the system to stop executing.
+While all outcomes up to the point of failure will be preserved, you will need to restart the Java application and reconnect to the JDBC to continue.

 # Functions:
 1. `connect`